Coronavirus Is Surging: How Severe Is Florida’s Outbreak?

-The following chart displays states’ trends in new daily case counts, total cases, and per capita totals.
-To compare state outbreaks, the trend lines for average new daily cases are graphed against each state’s total case count to date.
-This highlights a state’s daily growth relative to the overall size of its outbreak.
+To compare state outbreaks, the chart above graphs trend lines for average new daily cases and deaths against each state’s totals to date.
+This type of visualization highlights a state’s daily growth or decline relative to the overall size of its outbreak.

-When both new and total case counts grow quickly, the curve bends upward.
-As cases slow, the curve levels or bends down.
-In New York, site of the country’s largest outbreak, the state’s curve rose sharply before reaching over 170,000 total cases in April.
-Since then, new cases have fallen from about 10,000 per day in mid-April to under 900 a day most of the summer, before starting to rise in the fall.
+When both new and total case and death counts grow quickly, the curves bend upward.
+As new cases and deaths slow, the curves level or bend down.
+In New York, the curve rose sharply before reaching over 170,000 total cases in April.
+New cases fell from about 10,000 per day in mid-April to under 900 a day most of the summer, before starting to rise in the fall.

 Click here to see a global map of confirmed cases and deaths.

-For more detail on your state, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
-States marked in shades of red are showing growth, those in shades of green, are showing declines.
+To show trends, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
+States marked in shades of red have growing outbreaks; those in shades of green, are declining.

 Fluctuations in the numbers may happen as health authorities review old cases and or update their methodologies.
 For example, in early June, Michigan health authorities started including probable cases in its totals.
 This resulted in a brief spike in the state’s daily numbers until the JHU team was able to reconcile the historical data.
 On June 25, New Jersey included 1,854 previously-unreported probable deaths in its totals, resulting in a spike in the state’s daily death numbers.
 On Sept.
 2, Massachusetts changed its methodology for counting probable cases, which lowered its overall case and death numbers.
 The JHU team maintains a list of such changes.

 This story was originally published on March 16, 2020.
 Elena Renken was a co-author on that version.

-Sean McMinn contributed to and Carmel Wroth edited this story.
+Sean McMinn and Audrey Carlsen contributed to this story.
+Carmel Wroth edited this story.